holochain/holochain/docs/specs/src/hwp_4_formal.md

 All zome calls must be signed and also take a required capabilty claim parameter that MUST be checked by the system for making the call.
 Agents record capability grants on their source chains and distribute them as necessary according to the applications needs.
 Receviers of grants can record them as claims (usually as a private entry) on their chains for later lookup.
 The "agent" type grant is just the agent's public key.

 ### Warrants
-[TODO: ACB REVIEW should we expand on this by adding in https://hackmd.io/nmv6PARCRCmx9PrUI-LtLw?edit] We take that by definition, in a fully distributed system, there is no way for a single agent to control the actions of other agents that comprise the system, i.e. what makes an agent an agent is it's ability to act independantly.
+[WP-TODO: ACB REVIEW should we expand on this by adding in https://hackmd.io/nmv6PARCRCmx9PrUI-LtLw?edit] We take that by definition, in a fully distributed system, there is no way for a single agent to control the actions of other agents that comprise the system, i.e. what makes an agent an agent is it's ability to act independantly.
 This provides the challenge of how agents deal with "bad-actor" agents, as they can not be controlled directly.
 In Holochain "bad-action" is primarily defined by attempts by agents to act outside of a DNAs Validation rules.
 Because a DNA's network ID is defined by the hash of its integrity zomes (which includes the validation rules) we can assume that every agent has these rules, and thus can deterministicly run these rules to know if any action is a "bad-action".
 Note that some of these validation rules that reveal bad actions may not just be about the structure or content of data commitited to chains, but can also be about behavior, for example about the rate of committing entries, which allows protection against denial of service attacks.

 Once a bad-action had been identified by validation, it is an app-specific concern about what should be done given that specific bad-action.
 In some contexts, warnings with escalating responses may make sense, in others, immediate expulsion may make sense.
 The underlying affordance that Holochain provides for this, is the emmission and distribution of Warrants.
 A Warrant must include proof-of-behavior, that is the claim about which the warrant is being issued.
 This might be, for example, a signed `Action` that fails validation, or it might be two signed `Actions` that are issued for commit with timestamps below the rate-limit.